naugehyde/ping-ac-outlet-plugin-sk/README.md

 If you want to edit the body or subject text of the alert or restored email outside of the Signalk plugin config screen, edit \<signalk home\>/plugin_config_data/ping_ac_outlet_plugin_sk.json in a JSON editor or in any text editor just be sure to get your JSON syntax correct or the plugin won't load at SK startup.<br>

-If you're using smtp.gmail.com for your mail sender, you'll need to create an app specific plaform for **nodemailer**, the nodejs mail sending client.
+If you're using smtp.gmail.com (or a similar secure smtp service) for your mail sender, you'll need to create an app specific plaform for **nodemailer**, the nodejs mail sending client.
 See: https://support.google.com/accounts/answer/185833?hl=en<br>

 ## To Do